 A map of Ganymede

-This map of Ganymede was created from more than 100 (!) images from the Voyager and Galileo spacecraft.
+This map of Ganymede was created back in 2000 from more than 100 (!) images from the Voyager and Galileo spacecraft.
 Most of these had a resolution of roughly 0.7-3.5/pixel km except for two relatively small areas where the resolution is considerably lower.
 In addition I used lower resolution images (roughly 10-30 km/pixel) to colorize the map.
 I am also grateful to Constantine Thomas for a mosaic of the Osiris area that I integrated into the map and for valuable ideas and tips.

 Click the map below to get the full size map (1800x900 pixel 353 KB JPG).
 The map is in simple cylindrical projection with latitudes running with a uniform interval from -90 (bottom) to 90 (top) and longitude 0 at the left edge of the map.
 It should be rendered by projecting it onto a sphere of 2634 km radius or some equivalent unit.